payu-india/CMS-Chatbot/docs/Offerings/internal-subscripions-or-recurring-payments.md

 2. **Subscription Feature Enabled**: Contact your PayU Key Account Manager to activate subscriptions
 3. **Integration Method Selected**: Review the three available approaches.
 For more information, refer to (Implementation Methods)[#implementation-methods]
 4. **Technical Requirements**
-   * API credentials and webhook endpoints (for API integration)
+   * API key and Salt  and webhook endpoints (for API integration)
    * Dashboard access (for zero-code implementation)

 ## Considerations (Require Info)